 In his spare time Mr. Miller would split wood and sell it to passing steamers for fifty cents a cord.

-William Cullis replaced the Miller family as the Keepers of the Light.
+William Cullis replaced the Miller family as the Keepers of the Light in 1877.
 He also had a family of four children.
-While under Mr. Cullis's care the Superintendent of Lights above Montreal came for a visit and reported the lighthouse was in very good condition, that the family was re plastering the kitchen, as the old plaster did not have any hair mixed in with the lime, and had started to fall off.
+While under Mr. Cullis's care the Superintendent of Lights above Montreal came for a visit and reported the lighthouse was in very good condition, that the family was re-plastering the kitchen, as the old plaster did not have any hair mixed in with the lime, and had started to fall off.

 Mr. Cullis purchased a 27 foot sail boat in order to obtain supplies at the remote location in which he resided.
 He also offered a $10 reward to the person that was able to create a trail to the property which was completed by a man named Mr. Robinson who lived on Bass Lake and was able to cut through the dense forest with a team of oxen in order to claim the reward.